konstunn/alarm.sh/README.md

 ### Bugs
 Many.
 But it yet works and wakes up good.
 At least for me.
 I use it on a regular basis.

+### Contacts
+Feel free to create, open an issue if you have suggestions, questions, difficulties or problems while using alarm.sh.